 Over the coming months, we will release a Sector Focus on:

 - journalists — available now

-- women in politics — to be released in May
+- women in politics — available now

-- agricultural workers — to be released in June
+- agricultural workers — available now

 The Sector Focus is a work in progress; it will continue to expand to make it the most useful resource possible.
 If you have any suggestions for one of the Focus areas, please use this form to submit and we will follow up.